-(1) If the office of the Chief Justice is vacant or the Chief Justice is for any reason unable to perform the functions of his office, the President may, after consulting the Judicial Service Commission, appoint some person holding the office of judge of the Supreme Court or Judge President of the High Court to act as Chief Justice.
-[Subsection as amended by section 13 of Act 25 of 1981 - Amendment No. 2 and by section 20 of Act 23 of 1987 - Amendment No. 7]
+(1) If the offices of the Chief Justice and the Deputy Chief Justice are vacant or the Chief Justice and the Deputy Chief Justice are for any reason unable to perform the functions of their offices, the President may, after consulting the Judicial Service Commission, appoint some person holding the office of judge of the Supreme Court or Judge President of the High Court to act as Chief Justice.

+''' [Subsection as amended by section 13 of Act 25 of 1981 - Amendment No. 2 - by section 20 of Act 23 of 1987 - Amendment No. 7 - and by section 21 of Act 11 of 2007 - Amendment No. 18] '''